-What does food equity have to do with racial equity?
-Food equity is the practice and process of considering food as a basic human right.
-From a human rights perspective, the field of food justice (food equity) challenges us to approach food insecurity through the lens of social justice in order to advance true sustainable change.
+What does food justice have to do with racial equity?
+Food justice is the practice and process of considering food as a basic human right.
+From a human rights perspective, the field of food justice challenges us to approach food insecurity through the lens of social justice in order to advance true sustainable change.
 Taking a food justice approach to food insecurity, therefore means considering food related health disparities across race and class as nonrandom outcomes of discriminatory policies.

 At Cultivate Charlottesville, we recognize the role racial discrimination has played and continues to play in agriculture, education, and housing in Charlottesville and the nation.
 Because we manage garden spaces and work with public school students and community members affected by racial inequities, we commit to building racial equity in all our work.